Want a Career As A Sitting Duck? Join A Ride Hailing Company

 As the Orange County Register reports, this sting mechanism is actually funded by licensed taxi drivers who pay $30 a month per taxi.
 A 20 cent fare hike pays for it and what you get is a city that taxes one group on behalf of another.

 You might have no sympathy for people who drive under the Uber and Lyft Banners.
 Especially if you forked over $250,000 for a taxi medallion in a city like San Francisco or twice that (or more) in New York City.
 It doesn’t seem fair for a bunch of untrained newbie’s to come along and pay nothing to jump right in the game.
+To get a job with Uber or Lyft, it’s not vital to have previous ridesharing experience.
+This means that some of the drivers that work for these companies might not be all that qualified, potentially resulting in more frequent accidents.
+If an accident does occur when you’re in a Lyft vehicle, you may be entitled to some compensation if you’ve been injured.
+When getting in a rideshare vehicle, there is a chance of an accident, just like with any other vehicle.

 There’s no law saying things have to be fair, as a bunch of cab drivers from Chicago recently discovered when they made the claim that the artificially restricted price fixing that cab medallions are based on is a form of property.
 This case made it to the court of Appeals for the 7th Circuit and Judge Richard Posner handed down a dose of reality: